gonkulator/weave-clan-testplatform/README.md

 is very simple and is a constant work in progress right now.
 It is pre-seeded with the seedclandata.sh file loaded via a systemd unit from cloud-init at boot-time.
 The default configuration has three clans: 1=dev, 2=test, 3=prod.

 ### How do I use it?
-The following instructions will create two new c-lans and two new networks inside them on the two-node setup
+The following instructions will create a new c-lan and a new network inside it on the cluster.

 First - login to core-01 and create your new c-lan:
 ```